netfoundry/zitified-cohere/README.md

 # zitified-cohere
-This is an example zitification of the cohere python sdk api client
+This is an example zitification of the Cohere Python SDK api client